 From the moment I hit the road on Monday, I felt great.
 The act of simply leaving the mundane exasperations of my (wonderful, but sometimes a little too busy) life did me good.
 The closer I drove to Elat Chayyim, the calmer and more solid I felt.
 It's a beautiful place, and every time I set foot on the grounds I'm a little bit amazed that it's real and it still exists.

 My three room-mates were named Loyce, Leah, and Janice.
-Loyce reminds me in appearance of my Aunt Diane; she's Southern and a little bit stocky.
+Loyce reminds me of my Aunt Diane.
 She's a schoolteacher; she has studied with Reb Zalman and his wife Eve before, and she's been a regular at Elat Chayyim for most of its fourteen years.
 She became Jewish in 1986.
 Leah and Janice are lifelong friends from Houston; they're affiliated Conservative now, but Leah was Chasidic for more than twenty years, and bore all seven of her children in that world.
 (Together they created The Mikvah Project.)
 Both of them were new to Elat Chayyim.

 At the opening ceremony, a woman came around with a basket of angel cards -- little slips of paper, each with a quality or aspect written on it in English and Hebrew.
 We drew from the basket without looking.
 My slip of paper, my angel card, read "open-hearted."
 Like everyone else, I slipped it into my name-tag, beneath my name.